genterist/openMRS-Security/Capstone/FINAL.md

 ### SecReq03
 Module:Manage Service Types

-Requirements: The admin must can not change some service type to some existing service type.If the admin try to change some different service type, the system should prevent this behavior and warn the admin.
+Requirements: The admin can not change service type to other existing service type.
+If the admin try to change the service type, the system should prevent this action and warn the admin by sending warning message.

 Result: Pass